panbalag/data_generation/README.md

 Layout:

-The repo contains generated content for real and fictional retro games and gaming systems.
-The list of games and gaming systems can be found in names.json
+The repo contains generated content (~440K tokens) for real and fictional retro games and gaming systems.
+The list of games and gaming systems can be found in names.json.

 Content (content/)
 ==================